Summer Art Studio Camps: Celebrating 57 years!

 High School Session: Daily classes are held 8:30 a.m. to 4:00 p.m., Monday-Thursday.
 Classes on Friday run from 8:30 a.m. to 3:00 p.m. and the final Art Exhibition show will be from 3:00-4:00pm.
 Commuter campers should be picked up by 4:00 p.m.
 Friday.

-Middle School Art Camp: Campers entering grades 6-9 in the fall (Day Camp Only)
+Middle School Art Camp: Campers entering grades 6-9 in the fall, a minimum of 12 years of age to stay overnight on campus.

 See age and skill requirements for the specific classes.

-Resident Campers - $559 per week, including instruction, t-shirt, room, and meals.
+Resident Campers - $579 per week, including instruction, t-shirt, room, and meals.
 The cost of evening activities will vary depending on the camper's choice.
 It is recommended that campers bring $25-$30 in cash with them to camp.
-(Offered for the Week of June 22-27 only).